Pre-Qualified Supplier Program

 B. Economic Considerations:

-- be willing to pre-establish definitive price or a discount pricing structure which will not be upwardly modified for a period of one (1) year;
+- be willing to pre-establish definitive price or a discount pricing structure which will not be upwardly modified for a minimum period of one (1) year;

 - be willing to negotiate price increase limitations over the life of any agreement;